tsklxiv/subreply-css/README.md

 - Completely classless
 - Nice-looking
-- Adding features missing in the original Subreply, such as radios and checkboxes
+- Adding features missing in the original Subreply, such as radios and checkboxes, custom blockquotes
 - Custom emojis before `mailto:`, `tel:`, `sms:`

 # Installation